umoazzam/Where2EatDatabaseInterface/README.md

 * ER Diagram: created diagram of general structure of database, ideated all general tables/schema
 * SQL Database Server/DB Organization: configured MySQL server and created database using MySQLWorkbench (created all tables/connections)
 * Python-MySQL Integration: facilitated connection between Python and MySQL using MySQL Connector
-* Python Interaction Script: wrote script to generate queries and send them to the database server
+* Python Interaction Script: wrote script for user interaction to generate queries and send them to the database server
 * Demo: organized demonstration to TAs for review

 ### Sohan Bhawtanker